NickMaev/react-core-boilerplate/README.md

 ## Installation
 1. Install latest .NET Core **SDK** and **Runtime** by [link](https://dotnet.microsoft.com/download).
 2. Install of the latest stable [Node.js](https://nodejs.org/en/).
-3. At the first run you must close project if it runs in Visual Studio or another IDE.
+3. At the first run you must close the project if it runs in Visual Studio or another IDE.
 Open project's folder in console and run command `npm install`.
 4. Type `npm run build:dev` for development, it will compile the main and vendor bundle.
 5. If you are using Visual Studio 20xx, instead of `IIS Express` select the `YourProjectName` or `ReactCoreBoilerplate`: